 Ring theory studies sets where addition and multiplication work together in a controlled way.
-The main model is the integers: you can add, subtract, and multiply, and those operations obey reliable rules.
+The model to keep in mind is the integers: you can add, subtract, and multiply, and those operations obey reliable rules.
+The recurring calculation in a first course is checking whether a given subset is an ideal, so this page builds to that test.

 A ring is not just "a set with multiplication."
-To be a ring, addition must behave like it does in the integers, multiplication must be associative, and multiplication must distribute over addition.
+Addition must behave like it does in the integers, multiplication must be associative, and multiplication must distribute over addition.

 A ring is a set with two operations, and , such that: